UB's primary colors, blue and white, date back to 1886, while our secondary pallette gives additional options to add vibrancy and convey tone.

 The color examples below are rendered in web colors and not intended to match printed colors.
 Do not attempt to match these colors to your monitor or a printout.
 Consult a Pantone™ color swatch book for more accurate printed color representations.

 UB Blue and Hayes Hall White should anchor all communications pieces — creating a strong, immediate association with the School of Management and the University at Buffalo.
-Blue should make up 50 percent of the piece, and white should be 40 percent, with 5 percent remaining for Putnam Gray and 5 percent for other secondary colors.
+Blue should make up 50% of the piece, and white should be 40%, with 5% remaining for Townsend Gray and 5% for other secondary colors.

 In our color selection, we aim for a formal but vibrant feel and have chosen several colors from UB's secondary palette to match that tone.
 These should be used as pop colors and should not become a predominant color in any piece.

-Building a brand and maintaining a consistent visual identity is a complex and collaborative process.
+Building a brand and maintaining a consistent visual identity is a collaborative and complex process.

 If you have questions, contact the Communications team at firstname.lastname@example.org.